adanvdo/YT-RED-UI/README.md

   Specify the start time of the segment, and the duration.

+- #### Automatic ID3 Tagging
+  When downloading audio, video thumbnails are automatically embedded as cover art, and titles are set to the video title.

 - #### Crop Video
   The "Crop Video" option is available for all video downloads.
 The feature only accepts crop sizes in pixels at this time.